All Products

 6. Click OK.

-Step 2: Add the member account
+Step 2: Add a managed account

-2. In the left-side navigation pane, choose Backup > Cross-account backup.
+2. In the left-side navigation pane, choose Backup > Cross-Account Backup.

 Parameter